SCI Café: Where Science & Communities Interact

 Free Event RSVP

 This event is FREE and open to all.
 Light refreshments will be served.
 Paid parking is available in the museum parking lot.
 Additional free parking is available across from the museum.
-To RSVP or inquire for more information about this event, please contact Claire Hallmark at cchallma@utmb.edu.
+To RSVP, please contact Krista Bohn at krbohn@utmb.edu.

 About SCI Café